In 2015 we celebrated 100 years living at Penpont farm.

 Keeping with tradition, Andrew has carried on the farm.
-Andrew and his wife Janice have four children, Sally-Anne, Shaun, Oliver and Dominic and so far, eight grandchildren, Owen, Evelyn, Lowenna, Aidan, Joshua, Rylan, Theo and Louie.
+Andrew and his wife Janice have four children, Sally-Anne, Shaun, Oliver and Dominic and so far, nine grandchildren, Owen, Evelyn, Lowenna, Aidan, Joshua, Rylan, Theo, Louie & Olivia.

 Edgar and Bessie Hawkey with their three children